Edition: January 2022

 Good faith efforts shall be made to resolve potential conflicts between and among existing American National Standards and candidate American National Standards.

-Notification of standards activity shall be announced in suitable media as appropriate to demonstrate an opportunity for participation by all directly and materially interested parties in a fair and equitable manner was provided.
+Timely and adequate notice of standards development activity shall be announced in media suitable to demonstrate that a meaningful opportunity for participation, debate and deliberation by all directly and materially interested parties in a fair and equitable manner was provided.

 Prompt consideration shall be given to the written views and objections of all participants, including those commenting on the PINS announcement or public comment listing in Standards Action.